0xPolygon/polygon-docs/docs/pos/get-started/becoming-a-validator.md

     If you are interested in becoming a validator on the PoS network, you can submit an application over at the [Polygon validators hub](https://polygoncommunity.typeform.com/validatorshub).

-    \* *Submitting an application does not guarantee you a validator slot.*
+    \* *Submitting an application does not guarantee a validator slot.*

 ## Overview